ThomaseLucas/road-to-image-recognition/README.md

 ## 🚀 Want to Join?

 Feel free to fork this repo, follow along, or even contribute!
-Let’s learn together, one neuron at a time.

 ---